AndrewCRMartin/ComponentCalculator/README.md

 similarity of values used.
-Having the values closer to one another allows you to exploit the statistics of the distributions of values for a given tolerance which improves the overall tolerance of a random pair of compnents (see Douglas Self's book on Small Signal Amplifiers).
+Having the values closer to one another allows you to exploit the statistics of the distributions of values for a given tolerance which improves the overall tolerance of a random pair of components (see Douglas Self's book on Small Signal Amplifiers).